ryanmrestivo/kali-setup/readme.txt

+# Kali Linux Setup Script

-This repository is designed to get up-and-running with some tools and configurataions that I believe should come with Kali Linux.
-This setup script has been made primarily out of frustration with currently existing (broken, incomplete, poorly written) repositories available.
+This repository contains a script designed to automate the setup of Kali Linux with essential tools and configurations.
+It's born out of frustration with existing repositories and aims to provide a more reliable and comprehensive setup for Kali Linux users.

-This setup is not completely unattended (service restarts...
-I'm working on it).

-If you get an error with the update script go into terminal and type "dos2unix [filename]."

-If you have any notifications from mestasploit regarding having a minimal distribution type "sudo tasksel" then use the "space" bar to add/remove packages.

-To immediately get started and execute the full upgrade paste this into terminal as root:
+## Prerequisites

+- Root access

+## Installation

+1. Open terminal as root.
-python install get-pip.py
+2. Install pip by running the following command: python install get-pip.py

-wget https://raw.githubusercontent.com/ryanmrestivo/kali-setup/kali_setup.sh -O /home/kali/Desktop/ && chmod 777 kali_setup.sh && ./kali_setup.sh
+3. Download and execute the setup script with the following command: wget https://raw.githubusercontent.com/ryanmrestivo/kali-setup/kali_setup.sh -O /home/kali/Desktop/ && chmod 777 kali_setup.sh && ./kali_setup.sh

-tree
+## Usage

-# The ‘tree’ command is used for listing the files of a directory in a tree-like structure.
+1. Once installed, use the 'tree' command to list files in a directory in a tree-like structure.

-htop
-# htop is an interactive text-mode process viewer for Unix systems.
+2. Use 'htop' for an interactive text-mode process viewer.

-bleachbit
-# BleachBit system cleaner for Windows and Linux

-searchsploit

-autopwn-suite

-bbot
-# OSINT automation
+3. ... (additional usage instructions)

+## Troubleshooting

+- If you encounter an error with the update script, type `dos2unix [filename]` in the terminal.
+- If you receive notifications from Metasploit regarding a minimal distribution, type `sudo tasksel` and use the space bar to add/remove packages.

+## Contributing

+Contributions are welcome!

+## Contact

+For more information or support, please contact at my email on my GitHub profile page.